Verpz/Location-Based-Cookie-Consent/README.md

 # Location-Based-Cookie-Consent

-To comply with the UK Cookie Law - This script will show a cookie consent form specifically to users inside the EU via their IP address.
+To comply with the UK Cookie Law - This script will show a cookie consent popup specifically to users inside the EU via their IP address.